paritytech/substrate-connect/projects/wallet-template/STEP-BY-STEP-GUIDE.md

 ## Setup

-Install `@substrate/light-client-extension-helpers` and `@substrate/connect-known-chains`.
-The `@substrate/light-client-extension-helpers` package. provides methods that instantly equip your extension with light client capabilities, while the `@substrate/connect-known-chains` package contains all the well know chains that you need to provide in the background script `register` method.
+Install these two packages: `@substrate/light-client-extension-helpers` and `@substrate/connect-known-chains`.
+The former provides methods that instantly equip your extension with light client capabilities, while the latter contains all the well know chains that you need to provide in the background script `register` method.

 ```sh
 pnpm i @substrate/light-client-extension-helpers @substrate/connect-known-chains